akrzemi1/papers/constexpr_bool_conv_r1.md

    *contextually converted constant expressiosn of type `bool`* is used; e.g., only in `static_assert` and `if constexpr`.
 2. Allow conversion to `bool` only from a subset of types implicitly convertible to `bool`, e.g., only integral and scoped enumeration types.

-We request for guidance from EWG on which approach to adopt.
+We request guidance from EWG on which approach to adopt.

 Acknowledgements